Advance Australian Manufacturing With Nobody Denim

 “I've been on many different roundtables and committees.
 The challenge is to think outside the square.
 At the start of COVID, we pivoted to masks and scrubs... and did what we had to do and made it work.
 We've got to create some stability and security.
 This is why I'm talking to people in different sectors; to create, to understand how to keep secured work, in some way or form, here locally.”

-“For example, we could create the manufacturing of textile products for the public sector, defence, police, etc. We have the capability to do this.
+“For example, we could create the manufacturing of textile products for the public sector, police, etc. We have the capability to do this.
 So, how do we work together and diversify?
 How can we create locally new product streams that are stable and long-term as part of the journey to improve and advance our manufacturing capability?”

 “I'm working with Swinburne University on efficiencies, layouts and advanced manufacturing, and asking what Industry 4.0 looks like for the garment industry.
 So, that's where my focus is – the security and stability, and that reassurance that we can go on with business and grow.
 It's a big unknown.”